cenk1cenk2/docker-softether-vpncli/README.md

 compiler:     | docker-compose + dockerfile
 version:      | v2.3, 20190601
 ```
+# softether-vpncli@docker

 ## Description:

-Creates a Softether instance to connect to the defined connection in the imported VPN file.
+A Docker Container that creates a Softether Client instance to connect to the defined connection in the imported VPN file with an option to enable Samba File Sharing server to internally share files through VPN.

 ### Features
 * S6-Overlay implemented.
 So in every new connection a new virtual adapter will be created and after the connection is terminated, it will be removed gracefuly.